n1k35h/games_created/README.md

-# games_created
+# Games Created
-This is where I have created Python type game for fun (e.g RPS, Hangman, Snake and so on)
+This repository is where I have developed Python-based games for entertainment and educational purposes, aiming to enhance my coding skills through the creation of games.

+1. [Rock Paper & Scissors game](rock_paper_scissors.py) - This is a Rock Paper & Scissors game where a User plays against the Computer
+2. [MadLibs game](madlibs.py) - is a word game where user inputs a random word to substitute for blanks in a story